elastic/edot-collector-configurator/docs/creating-recipes.md

     env: ELASTIC_URL # The name of the asociated environment variable for this argument.
 This will be looked out for when no command line argument is provided.
 ```

-Use arguments whenever you need user-configurable input — for example, endpoints, credentials, or feature toggles.
+Use arguments whenever you need user-configurable input.

 ### Components